0ctobat/v2apidoc/source/includes/models/_credit_notes.md

 </table>

 ### Returns
-Returns the full invoice object if the update succeeded.
-Returns an error if the invoice has already been sent by email and is no longer updatable, or if the update fails
+Returns the full credit note object if the update succeeded.
+Returns an error if the credit note has already been sent by email and is no longer updatable, or if the update fails.